-Fig. 2: Path Coefficients and Hypothesis Testing of the University Students' Emotional State and Academic Performance
+Fig. 2: Path Coefficients and Hypothesis Testing of

+the University Students'

+Emotional State and

+Academic Performance

+Please see Fig 2 in full PDF version

 Findings and Discussion

-In this study, the results of the hypothesis testing do not support the influence of positive mood on learning (β = 0,126; p > 0.1).
-This research is contrary to the first hypothesis stating the positive effect of positive mood on learning.
-Logically, positive mood can trigger someone (student) to become more excited and motivated to be involved in the learning process, to prepare himself/ herself, and to deal with the academic performance evaluation.
-However, for a student who is experiencing a good or positive mood, it does not ensure that the student is able to concentrate and be really prepared in the learning process to prepare themselves for exams.
+In this study, the results of the hypothesis testing do not support the influence of positive mood on learning $(\beta = 0.126; p > 0.1)$.
+This

+research is contrary to the first hypothesis stating the positive effect of positive mood on learning.
+Logically,

+mood on learning.
+Logically, positive mood can trigger someone (student) to become more excited and

+motivated to be involved in the learning process, to prepare himself/ herself, and to deal with the academic performance evaluation.
+However, for a

+student who is

+experiencing a good or positive mood, it does not ensure that the student is able to concentrate and be really prepared in the learning process to prepare

+themselves for exams.

-For the second hypothesis testing, the result reveals that negative mood affects learning (β = -0.281, p <0.05).
+For the second hypothesis testing, the result reveals that negative mood affects learning ($\beta = -0.281$, p <0.05).
 In other words, this study supports the hypothesis that bad mood negatively affects learning.
 Students with Bad-moods will have a lower level of concentration and perseverance in the learning process to prepare themselves for exams.

-Finally, the result shows that the learning process has big effect on academic performance (β = 4.043, p <0.01), as indicated in its coefficient value that is more than 1.00 and compared to the coefficients of negative mood and positive mood, which is less than 1.00.
+Finally, the result shows that the learning process has big effect on academic performance ($\beta = 4.043$, p. performance (β = 4.043, p <0.01), as indicated in its coefficient value that is more than 1.00 and compared to the coefficients of negative mood and positive mood, which is less than 1.00.
+It which is less than 1.00.
 It indicates that besides students' mood (positive or negative), there are some independent variables which implicitly play important roles in the learning process.
 Those variables, unfortunately, are not investigated yet in this study, such as learning environment, type of tasks, and learning feedback.
 However, this study supports the third hypothesis that learning has positive influence on students' academic performance.
 This supports the assumption that students, who really run the learning process well, will also get favorable results or good test scores.
+Discussion A different expected result of the first hypothesis testing provokes some arguments.
+It can be argued that this happens because students feel that learning is not something that is important, and they tend to focus on feelings or activities that make their mood good.
+It can be assumed that students are too keen to enjoy their feeling of joy, so they do not concentrate and they feel lazy to do other activities, except those who are able to foster their positive mood.
+They chose to do an activity that is considered more fun than learning or preparing for exams.
+Learning will be something boring and less fun for the students who are experiencing the positive mood.